openfaas/faasd/docs/DEV.md

 sudo apt update \
   && sudo apt install -qy \
     runc \
-    bridge-utils
+    bridge-utils \
+    make
 ```

-You may find alternatives for CentOS and other distributions.
+You may find alternative package names for CentOS and other Linux distributions.

 #### Install Go 1.13 (x86_64)